 3. Third, how about this person: “I’ve turned off the lighthouse because I don’t believe in boats.
 After all, different people describe lots of different kinds of boats, and I don’t know which of them will see the light, if any.
 So I just leave the light off as if all boats are fictional.”

 4. Fourth, this one: “I don’t try to communicate with people anymore.
 I never know if my messages will reach their intended recipient, and even if they do I can never know if the intended recipient was the right person to speak to in the first place.
-So I don’t try anymore, and furthermore, while I’m at it, I also deny that there are people out there who could hear me even if I did try.”
+So I don’t try anymore, and furthermore, while I’m at it, I also might as well deny that there are people out there who could hear me even if I did try.”

 5. And then last, we could imagine a person like this: “I don’t believe in houses anymore.
 After all, some people talk about walls, other people talk about doors, other people talk about windows, other people talk about ceilings, or carpets, or roofs, or rooms, and then there’s this confusing business about residences, or homes, or abodes, or mansions.
 I just don’t know whom to believe anymore, so of course I have to disbelieve all of it.”